Wasim-Akram1/Wasim-Akram1/README.md

 - 👋 Hi, I’m @Wasim-Akram1
 - 👀 I’m interested in Coding and Playing Cricket
 - 🌱 I’m currently learning Data Structure
-- 💞️ I’m looking to collaborate on on open source projects that use Python and C++
+- 💞️ I’m looking to collaborate on on open source projects that use Python C and C++
 - 📫 How to reach me (wasimakramk60@gmail.com)

 <!---